Valentine Bambrick: Incident at Aldershot

 He had a pension of £10 a year, and, what was dearer to a soldier than any other medal, a Victoria Cross, but he would tell the jury the real facts.

 On that night, as he was walking with the female prisoner towards this house, in which she also lodged, he heard cries of "Murder."
-He hastened and ran into the house, and saw a girl named Hayley coming out of Russell's room.
+He ran into the house and saw a girl named Hayley coming out of Russell's room.
 She was crying, and said that Russell had beaten her and nearly strangled her.
 He went into the room and struck Russell, and they had a struggle together, and then the soldiers came in and took him up.
 These facts he could have proved on the first day of the assizes, because then Hayley was in Winchester, but as she was what was called an "unfortunate," she could not afford to remain in Winchester.

-The learned Judge having summed up, the jury found the prisoner guilty.

-The Judge said he should defer passing sentence till the morning.
+The jury found the prisoner guilty.
+The judge said he should defer passing sentence until the morning.
 Bambrick replied, "it is of no consequence what you do now.
 I don't care about losing my pension; but I have lost my position.
 I don't care what you do with me.
 You may hang me if you like".